joaovperin/Arch/Steps.md

 Install arch base packages

-  pacstrap /mnt base base-devel vim dialog
+  pacstrap /mnt base base-devel vim dialog htop

 If you're using a BIOS boot (VirtualBOX), run also: